jimsingh/llm_e2e/README.md

 ### Comparison with GPT-2 124M

-For context, here are GPT-2 124M's completions of the same prompt:
+I downloaded OpenAI's open sourced weights for GPT2 124M.
+Although the model architectures are very similar, there  For context, here are GPT-2 124M's completions of the same prompt:

 "...curb.
 It's ready to go.
 I glance around for sinkholes..."
 "...fence."